Fiendish Freddy's Big Top o' Fun: Graphic violence

 The game's black humor was principally very dark and the violence was surprisingly graphic for a title of this period – the tightrope walker gets sliced in two through the midriff when hit by a blade, and the juggler is blown to pieces when hit by a bomb, for example.
-The lack of any kind of media panic in retrospect might seem surprising, although such public outrage only became common from about 1992 onwards, following the releases of Wolfenstein 3D and Mortal Kombat, which contained actual blood and gore.
+The lack of any kind of media panic in retrospect might seem surprising, although such public outrage only became common from about 1992 onwards, following the releases of Wolfenstein 3D and Mortal Kombat, which contained CGI blood and gore.

 Critical reaction

 ZX Spectrum

 Your Sinclair awarded the game 80%, but reviewer David Wilson clearly stated that this was for the disk version – the tape version suffered from an extremely unwieldy multi-load system.
 CRASH awarded it 90%.

 Amiga

 German Amiga magazine Amiga Joker awarded the game 81%, CU Amiga 80%, Zzap!
 91%.

 Commodore 64

-Zzap! magazine awarded the game 89%, Power Play 66%.
+Zzap! magazine awarded the game 89%, while Power Play gave a rating of 66%.